mikecroucher/Bobs_code/README.md

 ## Running the simulation

-In MATLAB, navigate to this directory and yype the command
+In MATLAB, navigate to this directory and type the command

 `simulation`